FYI: if you purchase something through a link in this post I may receive a small commission, but it will not change the amount you pay for the item.

 13. A cushioned lap desk, like this large, colorful one with a handle ($13).
 This is the ticket for people who like/need to read, draw, work on a laptop, or tackle insurance bills and appointment scheduling from their bed or a recliner.

 14. A foam roller.
 I personally like my High-Density 36 inch one ($19) so it doesn’t tip me off while I’m using it.

-15. This awesome, pretty unbreakable clear acrylic cane ($29).
+15. This awesome, pretty unbreakable clear acrylic cane ($29 *10/9/18: currently out of stock).
 It should be trimmed at a hardware store unless it’s for someone fairly tall.
 The only downside is there is no padding on the handle, but I’ve seen some pretty fancy cane handle covers on Etsy.
 There are also these less-exciting really nifty folding canes ($12) that I carry with me almost everywhere.